nrkno/core-components/packages/core-dialog/readme.md

 ### Autofocus

-If you have form elements inside a `@nrk/core-dialog`, you can optionally add a `autofocus` attribute to the most prominent form element.
+If you have form elements inside a `@nrk/core-dialog`, you can optionally add an `autofocus` attribute to the most prominent form element.
 This helps the user navigate quickly when toggle is opened.

 ---